The Rocky Horror Picture Show: LGBT influence

 Members of the LGBT community comprised a large part of the Rocky Horror cult following; they identified with the embrace of sexual liberation and androgyny, and attended show after show, slowly forming a community.
 Judith A. Peraino compares Brad and Janet's initiation into Frank N. Furter's world to the self-discovery of "queer identity", and to the traditional initiation of "virgins" in the shadow screenings.
 June Thomas describes the midnight screenings in Newark, Delaware as a "very queer scene", which increased visibility for the LGBTQ community: "The folks standing in line outside the State in fishnets and makeup every Saturday night undoubtedly widened the sphere of possibilities for gender expression on Main Street."

-The Rocky Horror Picture Show remains a cultural phenomenon in both the US and UK Cult film participants are often people on the fringe of society who find connection and community at the screenings, although the film attracts fans of differing backgrounds all over the world.
+The Rocky Horror Picture Show remains a cultural phenomenon in both the US and UK.
+Cult film participants are often people on the fringe of society who find connection and community at the screenings, although the film attracts fans of differing backgrounds all over the world.

 "Bisexuality, The Rocky Horror Picture Show, and Me", by Elizabeth Reba Weise, is part of the publication, Bi Any Other Name: Bisexual People Speak Out (1991), an anthology edited by Loraine Hutchins and Lani Kaʻahumanu about the history of the modern bisexual rights movement that is one of the first publications of bisexual literature.

+With the rise of the transgender rights movement, however, some critics have discussed Rocky Horror as relying heavily on transphobic caricatures, while others have remained staunch in praising its broader queer transgression of the standards of the 1970s.
+Writing for Them, Samantha Allen described Dr. Frank-N-Furter as "as a semi-harmful caricature embraced not by other trans people, but by the sort of cis people who thought they were so cool for attending the Genderfuck Dances at my state school" but went on to praise the queer culture around Rocky Horror showings.
+This has been further inflamed by Richard O'Brien, who is gender-fluid himself, agreeing with the description of trans women as "mutilated men".